The Broad Prize for Public Charter Schools Frequently Asked Questions

 The first public charter school opened in 1992 to provide parents and students a choice of schools outside of traditional public schools.
 Charter schools are tuition-free public schools that receive public funds and are held to the same federal and state academic standards as traditional public schools.
 However, they are granted more flexibility in operating, in exchange for agreeing to be academically accountable.

-Since 2000, the number of public charter schools in the U.S. has increased more than 250 percent, and the number of students they serve has increased by 400 percent.
-As of the 2011-12 academic year, 2.1 million students–4 percent of all American public school students–attended charter schools.
+Since 2000, the number of public charter schools in the U.S. has more than quadrupled, and the number of students they serve has increased by more than 700 percent.
+As of the 2014-15 academic year, 2.9 million students attended charter schools.

-Given that public charter schools have reached a critical mass, The Broad Prize for Public Charter Schools seeks to:
+Given that public charter schools have reached a critical mass, The Broad Prize for Public Charter Schools seeks to recognize those charter models that show the most outstanding academic outcomes at scale, particularly for traditionally disadvantaged students.

 What are the eligibility criteria?

-Charter management organizations that have been operating a minimum of five schools for at least four years and which serve sizeable percentages of urban, poor and minority students are automatically eligible.
+For the 2016 Prize, charter management organizations that have been operating a minimum of five schools for at least four years and which serve sizeable percentages of poor and minority students are automatically eligible.
 Organizations cannot apply or be nominated for the award.

 Why were those criteria established?

-These criteria were established to ensure that the charter management organizations considered for The Broad Prize for Public Charter Schools are comparable, in that they serve a significant number of students, share similar demographics, operate at scale, have been in existence long enough to yield multiple years of data and organize schools under the same management organization.
+These criteria were established to ensure that the charter management organizations considered for The Broad Prize for Public Charter Schools are comparable, in that they serve a significant number of students, share similar demographics, operate at scale, and organize schools under the same management organization.

 Most charter schools that are ineligible for the award are single-operators that are not affiliated with a charter management organization.
 Organizations that outsource school operations to other charter management organizations also do not qualify.